mario-z-bitar/llm_test/README.md

 # rag_test
-Testing RAG build on new github and setup
+Testing RAG build on new github and setup.
+Will update in a sec